yackx/c64/README.md

 export PATH=`pwd`:$PATH
 ```

-You must set `ACME` env var to the root of the project to allow lib includes like `<common/addr.a>`.
+You must set `ACME` environment variable to the root of this project to allow lib include directive to work.

 > **NOTE**
 > If you store `export` statements in a file, remember to `source` it, not to run it.